 Editing for me, is not just an ‘after’ task.
 Editing is a constant activity, on a continuum.
 It starts before I pick up a camera, it is present while I work my camera and it continues at any time I need to review, sort, select or arrange my finished photographs.

 When I talk about “editing”, I am talking about the making of ‘considered choices’ which drive my whole process of planning, capturing, finishing and presenting a photograph or body of work.
-It is also about the ‘how and why‘ I make those choices, and it is about the effect such choices have in helping to build and shape my art and bring my vision to life.
+It is about ‘the how and the why‘ I make those choices, and it is about the effect such choices have in helping to build and shape the photos I take.
 That is what I mean by editing.

 Two photographs made with two very different, but unique cameras.

 Can we see the difference?
 And, should the camera make any difference to how we judge the photographs?